mehdimir/nexus-peedy/README.md

 This is short list of main goals

-* have a "fast forward" of Nexus, added new features
+* speedy, have a "fast forward" of Nexus in development sense, added new features, dropped the bad ones
+* speedy, as to be fastest in it's basic function (serving artifacts) of all MRMs
 * simple, lightweigt, umm, featherweight deployment and runtime
+* hub for experiments with new technologies
+* *potentially* serve as source of back-contributes patches to the TRUNK
-* speedy as Gonzales ;)
+* ah, and speedy as Gonzales ;)

 ## Branches